copdips/copdips.github.io/_posts/2023/2023-07-04-python-asyncio.md

 # loop = asyncio.get_event_loop()
 # loop.run_until_complete(main())

-# above commented 2 lines could be replaced by below asyncio.run()
+# above commented 2 lines are low level API and could be replaced by
+# below asyncio.run() introduced by python 3.7.
 # asyncio.get_event_loop() creates new event loop if doesn't exist.
 # asyncio.run() raises exception if already in a event loop.
 # This function always creates a new event loop and closes it at the end.